Julius-777/Comp_systems_networking/README.md

-# Systems Programming

-## Project 1 - Doom Train (Multithreaded Processes, network programming)
+# Train Station Network Project
 This project involves creating an abstract simulation of a transportation network.
 It will use pthreads, tcp networking and thread-safety.
 ### Simulation